richtr/Sina-Weibo-FTW-Opera-Extension/README.md

 * A handy translate-as-you-type feature when you click in any text box available on the site allowing you to say something in your native language and have that posted on [weibo.com](weibo.com) in Chinese.

-This is a work in progress to connect disparate global voices.
+This is a work in progress social web experiment to connect disparate global voices by enabling inclusive global conversations.

-If we communicate then we will forever be friends.
-United in our similarities.
-Not divided by our differences.